karthik-d/room-slot-booking/README.md

 - AdminPrivilege
 - ManagerPrivilege
 - CustomerPrivilege
-The detailed explanation is mentioned in the user-types below
+The detailed explanation is mentioned in the user-types below.

 #### User Types
 There are 3 types of users presently with an easily extensible model to accomodate more types of employees